x

 What forms of payment do you accept?

 We accept MasterCard, Visa, Discover and American Express.
-With credit references, we can also set your company or organization with terms (NET 15 DAYS) to accept check or ACH payment.
+With credit references, we can also set your company or organization with terms (NET 15 DAYS) to accept checks or ACH payment.

 We print and ship throughout the USA and Canada.
-In addition, there is standard one-day shipping for small parcel throughout Ohio and Indiana, northern Kentucky, southern Michigan, and eastern Illinois and one-day LTL shipping points throughout the Midwest and Southeastern portion of the USA.
-Check out our outbound service maps for standard transit times located on our home page.
+In addition, there is standard one-day shipping for small parcels throughout Ohio and Indiana, northern Kentucky, southern Michigan and eastern Illinois, and one-day LTL shipping points throughout the Midwest and Southeastern portion of the USA.
+Check out our outbound service maps for standard transit times.

 When can I expect my order to ship?